omkarponde/log-management-system/README.md

 You can filter logs in the Swagger UI based on the following criteria:

 1. **Level**: Filter logs by severity level, which can be "info" or "error".
 2. **Log String**: Enter keywords like "Success" to see success logs, "Failed" to see failure logs, "Create", Update, Delete or "Get" to see specific logs.
+You can also use "Product" or "Order" to search fot the logs realted to those services.
+Note: This is case sensitive input field.
+Example: Use "Update Order" and you will get all the logs regarding update order.
 3. **Time Range**: Specify a start time and end time in the format `YYYY-MM-DDTHH:MM:SSZ` to filter logs within a specific time range.
 4. **Source**: Choose the source log file from the following options:
     - `./app/tmp/logs/auth/app.log`